sjsu-cs133-f25/caravans-hotel_reviews-travel/README.md

 Analyzing European Hotel Reviews
 ## Team Members
 ### Project Manager
+Edward Yan
+### Data Engineers
 Jiaqiao Han
-### Data Engineers

 Zainul Hasan Syed Mohammed

 Simrit Lidhar

+### Data Storyteller
 Austin Trinh
-### Data Storyteller
-Edward Yan

 ## Dataset Description
 Our dataset includes 510,000 customer reviews and scores for 1493 luxury hotels all over Europe, along with the geographical locations of the hotels.
 The data is from Booking.com, and it is organized into 17 columns which describe the hotels, their review scores, and the sentiments of the reviews.

 ## Notebooks:
 - 01_explore.ipynb: exploration and explanation of dataset
+- 02_visual_analytics.ipynb

 ## Dependencies:
 To install kagglehub on Google Colab run: